 from the model results.

-GEOS-Chem has roughly 500m resolution near 10km altitude, I’ve now noted this in the text in the Model description secion DOLAST: page/line: “The vertical resolution is finer near the surface at ~60 m between levels, increasing to ~500 m near 10 km altitude.”
+GEOS-Chem has roughly 500m resolution near 10km altitude.
+We have now noted this in the text in the Model description section DOLAST: page/line: “The vertical resolution is finer near the surface at ~60 m between levels, increasing to ~500 m near 10 km altitude.”

 Page 7, lines 22-23: “The interpolated profiles … high frequency perturbations).”
 This is a rather brief description of the procedure.
 A more detailed description including a reference (if available) for the FT application would be necessary.